 Push piers connect the house to stable, load-bearing soil or bedrock.
 Soil with poor load-bearing capacity can give way under the weight of a house.
 To solve settlement problems, steel push piers are "pushed," or driven, until they reach stable soil.

 At Legacy Supportworks, we recommend foundation push piers to stabilize foundations that are settling or sinking and showing symptoms such as cracked foundation walls, tilting chimneys, and jamming doors and windows.

 Our patented system provides effective and permanent repairs for damaged foundations, ensuring that you have a safe, stable home.
 Give us a call today at 1-855-410-0719 or click below to get a free estimate on foundation repair!
-We offer free estimates in Lubbock, Amarillo, Pampa and the nearby areas.
+We offer free estimates in Lubbock, Amarillo, Abilene and the nearby areas.

 Push piers are made with heavy duty steel and are connected to your foundation by a steel foundation bracket.

 The piers are driven deep below your home in sections until the piers reach strong supporting soils.
 Steel brackets connect piers to the foundation, effectively transferring the weight of the structure to the deeper load-bearing soil.